 - 1 tablespoon fresh-grated ginger

-- 2 tablespoons coconut aminos or tamari sauce
+- 2 tablespoons coconut aminos or soy sauce or tamari sauce

 - 2 tablespoons rice vinegar